MechanisM/moar/README.rst

-MoarThumbnails
+Moar Thumbnails
 ================

 Easy thumbnails for everyone.

-See the documentation in `docs/build/html`.
+See the documentation in `docs/build/index.html`.